 Considerations in Blood Glucose Management

 Blood glucose management is relevant for all age groups and encompasses short- and long-term factors.
-Short-term, i.e., post-prandial, several factors, namely, foods consumed and blood glucose response to those foods, insulin release, the ratio of carbohydrate and fat oxidation, and the second meal effect, impact the rise and fall of blood sugar levels.
+On a short-term, i.e., post-prandial, several factors impact the rise and fall of blood sugar levels, namely the food consumed and the blood glucose response to it, insulin release, the ratio of carbohydrate and fat oxidation, and the second meal effect.
 Longer-term factors include blood glucose control, insulin sensitivity, lipid metabolism, energy storage, weight management, and body composition, including fat distribution.

 Consumers present a potential challenge to health professionals and educators because they choose foods first on taste, followed by price and then healthfulness (IFIC, 2015).
 While nearly two-thirds of respondents to a HealthFocus International survey say they have a great deal of control over future health, only one-third choose healthy foods and beverages to ensure future good health (HealthFocus, 2015).
 Similar percentages are extremely or very concerned about diabetes and/or watch their sugar intake or take steps to lose weight.
 One in 10 switches the type of carbohydrates they eat.